 Adding the Redirect

-Basically what we want to do is have Apache grab the post name from the end of the URL and append it to the domain of the new blog.
-There are also other links like for the RSS feed that would be /feed.
-Here’s what the full .htaccess file looks like now with the redirects in place:
+What we want to do is have Apache grab the post name (writing-collaborative-documentation-with-dokuwiki-and-github) from the end of the WordPress URL and append it to the domain of the new blog in Ghost.

 RewriteEngine On